tbonfort/be-big-data/README.md

 --role=roles/storage.objectAdmin
 ```

-# deploying the cloud run worker
+# creating the worker code

 we will be creating a docker image that exposes an HTTP endpoint that receives
 request with a payload of the form